canalplus/rx-player/doc/api/Basic_Methods/getPlayerState.md

 - `"BUFFERING"`: the player has reached the end of the buffer and is waiting for data to be appended.

+- `"FREEZING"`: The player cannot play the content despite having enough data, due to an unknown reason.
+  In most of those cases, the RxPlayer will be able to continue playback by itself, after some time.
+  As such, most `FREEZING` cases can be treated exactly like a `BUFFERING` state.

 - `"SEEKING"`: The player has reached the end of the buffer because a seek has been performed, new segments are being loaded.